Twice (Twice album)

-The album surpassed 100,000 unit sales within four days since its release, and sold a total of 136,157 physical copies on its first week sales.
-It recorded over 200,000 unit sales on Oricon Albums Chart in less than a month and in less than two months, it sold over 260,000 copies, earning it a Platinum certification by the Recording Industry Association of Japan (RIAJ).
+The album surpassed 100,000 unit sales within four days of its release, and sold a total of 136,157 physical copies in its first week.
+It recorded over 200,000 unit sales on the Oricon Albums Chart in less than a month.
+In less than two months, it sold over 260,000 copies, earning it a Platinum certification from the Recording Industry Association of Japan (RIAJ).

 Background and release

 In early February 2017, Twice launched their Japanese website and other social media channels.
-Large photos and ads of Twice were seen on the walls of busy shopping districts and subway station in Tokyo on February 8.
+Large photos and ads of Twice were seen on the walls of busy shopping districts and subway stations in Tokyo on February 8.
 On February 24, they officially announced that their Japanese debut was set for June 28, 2017.
-It was revealed then that they would release a compilation album titled #Twice which consists of 10 songs including both Korean and Japanese-language versions of "Like Ooh-Ahh", "Cheer Up" and "TT."
+It was revealed then that they would release a compilation album titled #Twice which consists of 10 songs including both Korean and Japanese-language versions of "Like Ooh-Ahh", "Cheer Up" and "TT".
 On the same day, five Japanese morning programs informed viewers of the upcoming debut and featured Twice in an interview.

 On May 31, Twice released details of the album, including the track listing.
 It has three versions: Standard Edition, First Press Limited Edition A (CD and photo book) and Limited Edition B (CD and DVD).

-On June 7, Warner Music Japan uploaded a short recording video of Twice for the Japanese version of "Like Ooh-Ahh" on YouTube.
+On June 7, Warner Music Japan uploaded a short video of Twice recording the Japanese version of "Like Ooh-Ahh" on YouTube.
 A week later, Twice digitally released "Signal (Japanese ver.)", along with the short version of its music video, as a preview and countdown to album release. #Twice was officially released on June 28.
 It was also released as a digital download in EP format on various portals, including South Korean music sites distributed by Genie Music, containing the five Japanese-language songs.